This England (TV series): Reception

 Branagh was praised for his performance, with The Times calling it mesmerising.
-The Guardian and New Statesman felt the series was overly sympathethic to Johnson, as well as sanitised and detatched from the front line experience.
-The NME praised the series, but said that the format "takes some getting used to" as it oscillates between harrowing scenes in hospitals to events that resemble the 2005 BBC political satire, The Thick of It.
+The Guardian and New Statesman felt the series was overly sympathethic to Johnson, as well as sanitised and detached from the front line experience.
+The NME praised the series, but said that the format "takes some getting used to" as it oscillates between harrowing scenes in hospitals to events that resemble the 2005 BBC political satire The Thick of It.